 LiFePO4 batteries have a lower energy density and operate at lower voltages than lithium-ion batteries.
 They have a lower discharge rate and flat curves and are safer than Li-ion batteries.
 Lithium Ferro-phosphate batteries are another name for these batteries.

 The history of LiFePO4 batteries

 John B. Goodenough and Arumugam Manthiram invented LiFePO4 batteries.
 They were among the first to identify lithium-ion battery materials.
-Because of their proclivity for early short-circuiting, anode materials are unsuitable for lithium-ion batteries.
+Because of their penchant for early short-circuiting, anode materials are unsuitable for lithium-ion batteries.